LowSpecCorgi/dream_simulator/README.md

 You can see a demo of this in action [here](https://www.youtube.com/watch?v=sF_YLrItRW0&t=745s&ab_channel=Basilicous)

 ## Installation instructions
-1 : Install a tool called `rustup`
+* Install a tool called `rustup`, [which can be found at this link](https://rustup.rs/)
-2 : Enter the commands:
+* Enter the commands:
 ```bash
 cd dream_simulator
 cargo build --release
 ```
-3 : To actually run the simulation, run the command:
+* To actually run the simulation, run the command:
 ```bash
 cargo run --release
 ```